How can we help?

 Can’t we put solar panels on rooftops instead?

-As one of the most cost-effective forms of clean and renewable energy, solar power is poised to experience a fivefold surge in capacity by 2050, as outlined in the Government’s Energy Security Strategy (2022).
-To keep on track with the UK’s ambition to be net zero by 2050, the Government is aiming for a combined 70 gigawatts (GW) of ground-mounted and rooftop solar capacity by 20351.
+As one of the most cost-effective forms of clean and renewable energy, solar power is poised to experience a fivefold surge in capacity by 2050.
+To keep on track with the UK’s ambition to be net zero by 2050, the Government has an ambition of reaching 45 to 47 gigawatts of installed solar capacity by 2030https://www.gov.uk/government/publications/clean-power-2030-action-plan

 Does the use of arable land for solar farms reduce food security?